Public Policy Priorities

 Federal Public Policy Priorities

-• ACT for ALS Act: ALS Research and Expanded Access Funding – Department of Health and Human Services (HHS, NIH, & FDA): Congress must provide at least $100 million to fully fund the ACT for ALS Act (Public Law 117-79) to help every American living with ALS.
-The law creates programs which fund expanded access to experimental therapies for ALS and research to speed development of new treatments and cures for the disease through the FDA and a public-private partnership led by HHS.
+• ACT for ALS Act: ALS Research and Expanded Access Funding – Department of Health and Human Services (NIH & FDA): Congress must provide at least $100 million to fully fund the ACT for ALS Act (Public Law 117-79) to help the 30,000 Americans living with ALS.

-• ALS Research Program (ALSRP) – Department of Defense (DOD): Congress must increase funding to $80 million for the ALSRP-the only research program dedicated solely to ALS.
-With 3,500 veterans currently living with ALS, funding for the ALSRP must be increased to support innovative and impactful research targeting the development of new treatments for the disease.
+• ALS Research Program (ALSRP) – Department of Defense (DOD): Congress must increase funding to $80 million for the ALSRP for the 3,500 veterans living with ALS.
+This program is the only federal research program dedicated solely to ALS.

 Optimize Current Treatments and Care